New York Off the Beaten Path: Lewiston, Niagara’s Hidden Gem

 In 1830, the cornerstone of the Old Stone Church was laid.
 The landmark church is still used in Spring and Fall, as well as special services such as Christmas.
 Although in summer heat and winter cold, the second 1960s-era sanctuary hosts worship services.

 Of further note, the adjacent Lewiston Village Cemetery is the final resting place of real-life residents Thomas and Betty Hustler, she of cocktail fame.
-As well as Josiah Tryon, Underground Railroad stationmaster, and church elder.
+As well as Josiah Tryon, Underground Railroad stationmaster and church elder.

 In 2021, the National Register of Historic Places placed the Old Stone Church and municipal cemetery on the registry.